VineethReddy02/vineeth-web/content/post/prometheus.md

 ### Client libraries

 In order to fetch the metrics of the applications.
 We need to instrument the app to expose metrics.
-There are bunch of officially supportd client libraries for Go, Pythn, Java etc.. and also tens of unofficial client libraries.
+There are bunch of officially supported client libraries for Go, Pythn, Java etc.. and also tens of unofficial client libraries.

 Golang Example